 Harassment contact persons

-Student Union OSAKO’s harassment contact persons are ready to listen, help and support anyone who has been harassed or has experienced or seen inappropriate behavior.
-Harassment contact persons have been trained by OSAKO.
-You can contact any of the contact persons.
-Campus-specific harassment contact persons are below on this page.
+However, if you face any inappropriate behaviour, OSAKO’s harassment contact persons are ready to listen, help and support anyone who has been harassed or has experienced or seen inappropriate behavior.

 juho-matti.j.erajoki@oamk.fi